 9200 University Blvd., Charleston, SC 29406

-The mission of the Doctor of Physical Therapy program at Charleston Southern University is to prepare highly skilled practitioners who exemplify Christian principles through evidence-based clinical care while serving their community and profession.
+The mission of the Doctor of Physical Therapy Program at Charleston Southern University is to prepare highly skilled practitioners in a Christian environment who demonstrate compassionate evidence-based clinical care while serving their community and profession with humility.

 The Department of Physical Therapy at Charleston Southern University will embody biblical values and be a nationally recognized leader in academic excellence, compassionate service, and advanced clinical care.

-- Academic Excellence: The Department of Physical Therapy will employ faculty that are recognized for their depth and breadth of expertise in content areas.
+- Academic Excellence: The Department will employ faculty who are recognized for their depth and breadth of expertise in content areas.
 The students will be encouraged to perform at their highest level to set the stage for lifelong learning.
 Instruct the wise and they will be wiser still; teach the righteous and they will add to their learning (Proverbs 9:9).

-- Compassionate Service: The Department of Physical Therapy will volunteer consultative services to the people of Lowcountry and around the globe.
+- Compassionate Service: The Department will volunteer consultative services to the people of the Lowcountry and around the globe.
 Work willingly at whatever you do, as though you were working for the Lord rather than for people.
 Remember that the Lord will give you an inheritance as your reward, and that the Master you are serving is Christ (Colossians 3:23-24).

 The primary goal of the Department of Physical Therapy at CSU is to produce graduates who will be recognized for their leadership, integrity, evidence-based care, service, and professionalism in a variety of clinical environments.
 Specifically, the following goals have been established:

-Goal 4: Students will practice in a professional, legal, and ethical manner that is consistent with the APTA code of ethics, state practice acts, and the values of the Christian faith.
+Goal 3: Students will practice in a professional, legal, and ethical manner that is consistent with the APTA code of ethics, state practice acts, and the values of service, compassion, and humility.